November 17, 2016

 T’is the Season to Donate!

-We live in such a consumer targeted world that it is impossible to not accumulate so many unnecessary items that add to everyday frustration and clutter.
-You open your cabinets and Tupperware comes spilling out; you have too many mugs for your own good – some that reside at the back of the shelf that you haven’t even touched for over a year; toys that are tossed around and not played with that eventually find their way to the bottom of the bin after new toys are gifted.
-All of this can weigh in on your conscience during the fall and winter as you realize you just.have.too.much.stuff.
-Well T’is the Season!
-One of my favorite fall must do’s is combing through all the stuff that we have in our house and doing a quick five-second assessment of each item by asking these questions:
+We live in such a consumer-targeted world that it is impossible not to accumulate many unnecessary items that add to everyday frustration and clutter.
+You open your cabinets, and Tupperware comes spilling out; you have too many mugs for your own good – some that reside at the back of the shelf that you haven’t even touched for over a year; toys that are tossed around and not played with that eventually find their way to the bottom of the bin after new toys are gifted.
+All of this can weigh in on your conscience during the fall and winter as you realize you have.too.much.stuff.
+Well, T’is the Season!
+One of my favorite fall must-dos is combing through all the stuff that we have in our house and doing a quick five-second assessment of each item by asking these questions:

 - “How long has it been since I/we used/wore this item?”
-If I haven’t for more than a year, it’s time to let it go.
+If I haven’t for over a year, it’s time to let it go.

-- “Do I/we need it or do I/we want it?”
-If you don’t need it, but you do want it, put the item aside in plain view so that it actually comes in use.
-If it doesn’t during your next purge session, it’s time to toss.
+- “Do I/we need it, or do I/we want it?”
+If you don’t need it but want it, put the item aside in plain view so that it actually comes in use.
+If it doesn’t during your next purge session, it’s time to toss it.

 - “Is this item time to be replaced?”
 C’mon, we get it.
-That pair of undies is old and raggedy with holes in but oh so comfortable.
-Do yourself a favour…go treat yourself to something new and toss the old.
+That pair of undies is old and raggedy with holes in it but comfortable.
+Do yourself a favor…go treat yourself to something new and toss the old.

-At this time of the year, you’ll not only feel great purging unnecessary items from your home, you’ll feel fantastic donating the good usable stuff to your local donation centre where someone will be able to put it to great use.
+At this time of the year, you’ll not only feel great purging unnecessary items from your home, but you’ll also feel fantastic donating the good usable stuff to your local donation center where someone can put it to great use.

-Whether it is a quick de-clutter you are looking for, or an intense organization of your home with a fall deep-cleaning, Maid in T.O has the ability to meet all of your requirements and make sure that your home makes you feel happy.
+Whether it is a quick de-clutter, you are looking for or an intense organization of your home with a fall deep-cleaning, Maid in T.O. can meet all your requirements and ensure your home makes you happy.